College-of-DuPage-Lunabotics/lunabot_ros/README.md

 ```bash
 whoami
 ```
 This will return the username of the host, although you can also see the username just by looking at the terminal.
-It is the first name before the @, for example, the username would be `grayson` for `grayson@NUC`.
+It is the first name before the @, for example, the username would be `asrock` for `asrock@asrock-main`.

 Next, get the IP address:
 ```bash